-A question was asked after last Sunday's Satsang, that if we should implicitly obey the Guru, are we not allowed to question Him?
+A question was asked after last Sunday's satsang, that if we should implicitly obey the Guru, are we not allowed to question him?
 Questioning is of two types at least.
 One, a genuine wish to know, to understand, to clarify an instruction.
-The other type of questioning is: Who are you to tell me?'
-That sort of question.
-In the Bhagavad Gita we are specifically asked to question in order to gain greater clarity.
+The other type of questioning is: 'Who are you to tell me?', that sort of question.
+In the Bhagavad Gita,' we are specially asked to question in order to gain greater clarity.
 If there is doubt in your heart, the heart is closed, and you will gain nothing.

 It is possible to question with a view to gaining greater clarity, but it is disastrous to doubt.

-This is really possible, only if we go one step further.
+This is really possible only if we go one step further.
 I know that this is a fairly controversial issue.
 One is asked to deify the Guru, to see God in the Guru.
-It was a common experience in the ashram, literally to worship the Guru as we worship God, to bathe His feet in milk and water, and to drink that milk and water; to offer flowers at His Feet, repeating mantras which suggested that I, the disciple, regard You my Guru as God.
-That is the meaning of the verse: "Guru Brahma, Guru Vishnu Guru Devo Mahesvara."
-The basic idea is that this Guru, Who is the source of my inspiration, Who leads me to enlightenment, Who shows me the path to enlightenment, Who opens the door of enlightenment, is enlightenment itself.
+It was a common experience in the ashram literally to worship the Guru as we worship God, to bathe his feet in milk and water, and to drink that milk and water, to offer flowers at his feet, repeating mantras which suggested that I, the disciple, regard you my Guru as God.
+That is the meaning of the verse: 'Guru Brahma, Guru Vishnu, Guru Devo Mahesvara.'
+The basic idea is that this Guru, who is the source of my inspiration, who leads me to enlightenment, who shows me the path to enlightenment, who opens the door of enlightenment, is enlightenment itself.

 If you study the Guru Gita, you will understand more about this.
 Sometimes there are statements which are fairly surprising.
 If God is cross with you, the Guru will somehow get you out of that, but if the Guru is cross with you, even God cannot save you.
-As Jesus pointed out, if I cannot see God in one who represents the highest ideal of living in my eyes, how can I say that I believe in a God, whom I do not even see?
-And even more so, how can I see God in someone whom I am conditioned to regard as inferior to me, someone whom I regard as wicked, vicious?
-How am I going to acquire the vision which will see God in all, if I cannot see God even in that person who to me represents the highest ideal of a human being, and whose aid I seek in order to realise God?
-If in Him I cannot see God, if I cannot see God in one whom I realise knows the path, then what is God to me?
-Your own heart, your own intelligence, might suggest that this physical form of the Guru is not God, and He doesn't say so either.
-God is not contained in any physical form, but to me, with eyes blunted by ignorance, He is the proximate of God.
+How can I see God in someone whom I am conditioned to regard as inferior to me, someone whom I regard as wicked, as vicious?
+How am I going to acquire the vision which will see God in all, if I cannot see even in that person who to me represents the highest ideal of a human being, and whose aid I seek in order to realise God?
+If in him I cannot see God, if I cannot see God in one whom I realise knows the path, then what is God to me?
+Your own heart, your own intelligence might suggest that this physical form of the Guru is not God, and he does not say so either.
+God is not contained in any physical form; but to me, with eyes blunted by ignorance, he is the proximate of God.